The Open University since 2006

 Modelling pollution in the Great Lakes: a review

-This is the fifth and final unit in the series on mathematical modelling.
-In this unit we revisit the model developed in the first unit of this series on pollution in the Great Lakes of North America.
+This is the fifth and final course in the series on mathematical modelling.
+In this course we revisit the model developed in the first course of this series on pollution in the Great Lakes of North America.
 Here we evaluate and revise the original model by comparing its predictions against data from the lakes before finally reflecting on the techniques used.

 Copyright & revisions